starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 ### Xcode: Create SwiftAppDelegate File

 In the Project Navigator (left sidebar), right-click on the Custom Application Resources folder and choose `New File`.
-This will be our Swift AppDelegate class.
+This will be our AppDelegate class.
 Choose `Swift File`, name it `SwiftAppDelegate`, and click Create.
-Earlier versions of Xcode would open a prompt here about a bridging header.
-If Xcode does ask about a bridging header, choose `Create Bridging Header` and name it `MyProject-Bridging-Header.h`.
+In earlier versions of Xcode, this used to fire a prompt about a bridging header.
+If Xcode gives you a bridging header prompt, choose `Create Bridging Header` and name it `MyProject-Bridging-Header.h`.
 Mind the naming convention here, it's not optional.
 It's always `<projectName>-Bridging-Header.h`

 - - -

 ### Xcode: Create Bridging Header (if necessary)

-If Xcode didn't prompt you about a bridging header, we need to create one ourselves.
+If Xcode _didn't_ prompt you about a bridging header, we need to create it ourselves.

 In the Project Navigator (left sidebar), right-click on the Custom Application Resources folder and choose `New File`.
 Select `Header File` as the type and click Next.
 Save the file as `<projectName>-Bridging-Header.h`, again, minding the naming convention.
 Then click Create.